Can the abuser change? The short answer: Yes.

 Anyone can change.
 It’s a matter of desire, will and motive.
 Healthy people are generally desirous of change when they genuinely care about how their actions affect others and will accept an opportunity to contribute to their relationships in a meaningful way.

 Does the abuser really want to change?
-The short answer: No.
+In most cases, the short answer is “No.”

 Abusers don’t care if you’re happy; they care if they’re happy.
 Their control is far more important than your happiness.
 Therefore, on the occasion where his enabler-victim identifies an area of dissatisfaction or conflict in the relationship, the abuser will quickly attempt to squelch any discontent through verbal jeopardizing, diminishment or yelling.

-However, there are times when a victim is committed to requiring that the abuser face and address an issue.
-It may reflect a legitimate need for additional help around the house, an increased measure of financial responsibility, or more freedom for a family member to pursue a favorite hobby, pastime or academic objective.
+However, there are times when a victim is committed to requiring that the abuser face and address his offenses and change his ways.
+It may require checking his temper, helping with legitimate needs around the house, an increased measure of financial responsibility, or more freedom for a family member to pursue a favorite hobby, pastime or academic objective.
 When the abuser feels truly cornered, he may agree to accommodate his enabler’s request.

 Remember, an abuser doesn’t want what is best for the relationship; he wants what is best for him.
 With this in mind, when you confront him, often he will initially deny there is any problem at all.
 The problem is yours.
 You are wrong.